ProfElements/DynaTech/NOTES.md

 - **Skeletal Bee** : A Bee that sometimes makes material hive output double at the cost of dying // Texture > 7129324c900a58cf34b42ce3f07c1753f9f7523f22bccbc9afc63f191fd1395
 - **Tesseract** : A 2 way teleporting of items and energy
 - **Wireless Energy Hotspot && Wireless Energy Bank** : Same idea as the Tesseract except just with energy and some linking.
+- **Nether Heat Upgrade** : When applied to a solar panel, let them generate half the amount of energy while in the nether.
 ## Steam Revolution
 - **Steam Tank** : A tank that hold steams for all machines in a Steam network can grab and use
 - **Boiler** : Takes in water and coal and produces steam.